Bake Turner: Statistics

-Professional career
+Professional football career

 Turner forwent his senior season and entered the 1962 NFL draft, where he was drafted by the Baltimore Colts in the 12th round (163rd overall).

 Baltimore Colts

 With the Colts, Turner was primarily used as a return specialist, with 504 kick return yards on 20 attempts and 95 punt return yards on 10 attempts.
 Turner rushed for 17 yards on 1 attempt.
 Turner received for 111 yards on one attempt, and one touchdown.
 However, those 111 yards came from two plays.
 In a game against the Bears, Lamar McHan completed a pass to R. C. Owens at the 40-yard line.
 Owens then lateralled the ball to Turner, who ran all the way to the 3-yard line.
 Owens was credited with the catch, and Turner had 0 receptions for 37 yards.
 In the final game of the season, Turner had a touchdown reception for 74 yards.
-Turner finished the season with an average of 111 yards per reception.
+Turner finished the season with an average of 111 yards per reception, technically an NFL record.

 New York Jets

+Nemiah Wilson of the Oakland Raiders tackling Bake Turner in 1969.

 Turner spent most of his career with the New York Jets.
 In 1963, his first year with the team, Turner was selected to the AFL All-Star Game after catching 71 receptions for 1,009 yards, with 6 touchdowns.
 Turner received 14 kick returns for 299 yards, as well.
 Along with being an All-Star, Turner was selected as the team MVP.
 In 1964, Turner caught 58 passes for 974 yards and 9 touchdowns.
 In 1965, Turner caught 31 passes for 402 yards and 2 touchdowns and returned 18 kicks for 402 yards.
 In 1966, Turner caught 7 passes for 115 yards, returned 10 punts for 60 yards, and returned 2 kicks for 50 yards.
 In 1967, Turner caught only 3 passes for 40 yards and returned 4 kicks for 40 yards.
 In the Jets' Super Bowl-winning season in 1968, Turner caught 10 passes for 241 yards and 2 touchdowns and returned 14 kicks for 319 yards.
 In Turner's final season as a Jet in 1969, Turner caught 11 passes for 221 yards and 3 touchdowns and returned 3 kicks for 74 yards.

 Boston Patriots

 After the 1969 season, Turner was traded to the Boston Patriots, where he spent one season.
 That season was a fairly successful one, with 28 receptions for 428 yards and 2 touchdowns.

-Turner retired after that season.
+Jets (second stint) and retirement

+Turner rejoined the Jets the ensuing offseason, but chose to retire when it became clear he would otherwise have been cut prior to Week 1.
+"Oh, I've had bout enough football anyway," he told George Vecsey of The New York Times at the time.
+"This will just give me more time for my singing.
+Besides, if somebody gets hurt, I told Weeb (Ewbank, the Jets coach) I'd be the first one to offer to help.”